Conservation & Sustainability

 We live and operate in a pristine but fragile ecosystem that traverses both sea and land.
 As a Resort company operating in such a pristine sensitive environment we support wholly the concept of sustainable tourism and believe that any development in such areas carries not only a legal but also a moral responsibility to ensure that the environment is not degraded through irresponsible activities and practices.

 Sustainable tourism is also about the people and the culture.
-It is about providing opportunities for improving and helping island communities and individuals through the development of businesses that provide jobs, training and on going development without compromising or taking advantage of the culture or the people involved.
+It is about providing livelihood opportunities for improving and helping island communities and individuals through the development of businesses that provide jobs, training and on-going development without compromising or taking advantage of the culture or the people involved.

 Ahura Resorts is an equal opportunity employer.
 We are a family business, 100% Fijian owned and have strong personal ties with the land, the sea and the people of Fiji.
 Our Resorts are built on land that has a 99-year lease.
 Royalties are paid to the Landowners as well as a monthly rental calculated on a percentage of all sales.
-Ahura also provides an education Fund for the landowners.
-Flora and Fauna Environmental Initiatives include:
+Ahura also provides an education fund for the landowners.
+Our terrestrial and marine conservation initiatives include:

-- We are active members of the Mamanuca Environment Society (MES) providing on going training and education to resort staff, guests and the village people in the preservation and caring for the environment.
-MES is also involved in projects including Turtle conservation, coral transplanting, crown of Thorns eradication and water quality monitoring.
+- We are active in providing on-going training, education and advocacy to resort staff, guests and members of the local community in the conservation and caring for the environment.
+We are also involved in projects including turtle conservation, coral gardening and restoration, crown of thorns eradication, giant clam restoration, mangrove restoration, water quality monitoring and reef health assessments.

-Operational environmental practices are now part of everyday resort life with ongoing commitments to the preservation of Flora and Fauna, the land and the archaeological sites including regenerative and recycling measures such as:
+Operational environmental practices are now part of everyday resort life with ongoing commitments to the conservation of flora and fauna, the ocean, the land and archaeological sites including regenerative and recycling measures such as:

 - Regular inspections by Environmental Engineers and specialists to ensure standards are being met

-- On going review, revision and evaluation of new alternative power sources including solar panels and wind alternatives
+- On-going review, revision and evaluation of new alternative energy sources including solar panels and wind alternatives

-- Use of energy efficient light globes throughout the Resort
+- Use of energy efficient light bulbs throughout the Resorts

-- Use of environmentally friendly cleaning products in the laundry and around the Resort
+- Use of environmentally friendly cleaning products in the laundries and around the Resorts

 - Waste removal program that sees all rubbish transported off the resort to the mainland for disposal

-- Elimination of resort run off entering the sea
+- Re-routing and elimination of resort run-off entering the sea

-Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopaedic Foundation and the Cancer Association.
+Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopedic Foundation and the Cancer Association.